110th Bomb Squadron: Global Strike Command

-The 110th Bomb Squadron, as part of the 131st Bomb Wing, transitioned to Air Force Global Strike Command on 4 October 2008 when the 131st Bomb Wing held a ribbon-cutting ceremony at Whiteman AFB.
+The 110th Bomb Squadron, as part of the 131st Bomb Wing, transitioned to Air Force Global Strike Command on 4 October 2008 when the 131st Bomb Wing held a ribbon-cutting ceremony at Whiteman.
 The ceremony celebrated the first official drill for traditional guardsmen at Whiteman and the grand opening of building 3006, the 131st Bomb Wing's first headquarters there.
 On 16 June 2009, the last F-15 departed Lambert Field.
 In March 2011, crew from the 110th BS participated in Operation Odyssey Dawn, which saw airstrikes over Libya against the forces of Muammar Gaddafi.

 In August 2013, the 131st Bomb Wing was deemed fully mission-capable, meaning that it fully completed the transition to Whiteman Air Force Base.
-In March 2020, the squadron deployed to RAF Fairford, UK, alongside the 509th Bomb Wing as part of a Bomber Task Force.
+In January 2017, aircrew from the 110th Bomb Squadron helped destroy ISIL terrorist camps in Sirte, Libya.
+The squadron has deployed multiple times in support of Bomber Task Forces; including RAF Fairford, UK, in March 2020, Keflavik Air Base, Iceland, in August 2021, and RAAF Amberley, AUS in August 2024.

+In October 2024, pilots of the 110th Bomb Squadron comprised a large portion of the strike force and support network sent to destroy underground Houthi weapon storage areas in Yemen as part of Operation Poseidon Archer.
+Then again in March 2025, 110th pilots had a leading role in the months long Operation Rough Rider bombing campaign against the Houthis in Yemen, flying strike missions out of Diego Garcia.

+On the night of June 21, 2025, members of the 131st Bomb Wing and the 110th Bomb Squadron comprised roughly 50% of the pilots that took part in the 2025 United States strikes on Iranian nuclear sites ("Operation Midnight Hammer"), the precision bombing of the Fordo and Natanz nuclear sites.
+The Esfahan nuclear site was subsequently hit with Tomahawk Land Attack Missiles (TLAM) from the U.S. Navy.
+This mission was the largest B-2 strike in history, and the longest continuous strike for the 131st Bomb Wing.
+It was also the first time the GBU-57 Massive Ordnance Penetrator was dropped in combat.